 Union College undergraduate tuition includes the twelve master’s degree courses required for the M.S. in Healthcare Management.
 The M.B.A requires an additional four courses beyond the M.S. for a total of sixteen courses.
 Regardless of when the additional courses are taken, M.B.A candidates pay tuition for the additional four courses directly to Clarkson University in spring of senior year.

 Students declare their master's degree choice by end of sophomore year.
 The B.S. and master's degree are completed in four academic years with at least one summer of study.
-All LIM students are on campus the summer after junior year.
-Students who pursue the M.B.A. typically take online graduate courses through Clarkson University the summer after sophomore year (from home).
+All LIM students are on campus (in Schenectady) the summer after junior year: taking two graduate courses and one undergraduate science course.

 Twelve courses required for either the M.S. or M.B.A.